Did you know that onions were once so valuable that they were used as a form of currency?

 2. Sow the Seeds

 Now that we’ve established why I prefer to start my onions from seeds instead of ‘sets’ or bulbs let’s get busy talking about how we start those seeds.

 To begin, you’ll need a 4×6 pan.
 I usually use an aluminum pan similar to what you would use to make a lasagna in.

-Once your pan is filled halfway, you’ll want to plant two rows of onion seeds in the pan.
-Then you’ll want to cover them the rest of the way with more seed starting mix.
+Once your pan is filled halfway, you’ll plant 2 rows of onion seeds in the pan.
+Then you’ll cover them the rest of the way with more seed starting mix.
 You want the pan to be mainly full.

 Now that you’ve got your seeds in place, it is time to move on to creating the proper setting for growth.